darktable-org/dtdocs/content/module-reference/utility-modules/shared/scopes.md

 As with the histogram, you can selectively display each of the red, green, and blue channels, by clicking on the appropriate buttons.

-The final button on the right-hand-side toggles the display between horizontal (above) and vertical (below) mode:
+The first button on the right-hand-side toggles the display between horizontal (above) and vertical (below) mode:

 ![waveform scope (vertical)](./scopes/waveform-vertical.png#w50)